-Methods and Assumptions Used to Determine 2019 Contribution Rates:
+Methods and Assumptions Used to Determine 2020 Contribution Rates:

-Actuarial Cost Method:

-Aggregate Entry Age Normal

-Amortization Method:

-Level Percentage of Payroll, Closed

-Remaining Amortization Period: Non-Taxing bodes: 10-year rolling period.

-Taxing bodies (Regular, SLEP, ECO groups): 24-year closed period Early Retirement Incentive Plan liabilities: a period up to 10 years selected by the Employer upon adoption of ERI.

-SLEP supplemental liabilities attributable to Public act 94-712 were financed over 19 years for most employers (three employers were financed over 28 years and four others were financed over 29 years).

-Asset Valuation Method:

-5-year smoothed market; 20% corridor
+Actuarial Cost Method: Aggregate Entry Age Normal Amortization Method: Level Percentage of Payroll, Closed Remaining Amortization Period I: Non-Taxing bodes: 10-year rolling period.
+Taxing bodies (Regular, SLEP, ECO groups): 23-year closed period Early Retirement Incentive Plan liabilities: a period up to 10 years selected by the Employer upon adoption of ERI.
+SLEP supplemental liabilities attributable to Public act 94-712 were financed over 18 years for most employers (three employers were financed over 27 years and four others were financed over 28 years).
+Asset Valuation Method: 5-year smoothed market; 20% corridor Wage growth: 3.25% Price Inflation: 2.50% Salary increases: 3.35% to 14.25% including inflation Investment Rate of Return: 7.25%

-Wage growth:

-Price Inflation:

-Salary increases:

-3.35% to 14.25% including inflation

-Investment Rate of Return:

-Gail Borden Public Library District Notes to the Required Supplementary Information For the Year Ended June 30, 2020
+Gail Borden Public Library District Notes to the Required Supplementary Information For the Year Ended June 30, 2021

-Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition.

-Last updated for the 2017 valuation pursuant to an experience study of the period

-Mortality:

-For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+- Retirement Age: Experience-based table of rates that are specific to the type of eligibility condition.
+Last updated for the 2017 valuation pursuant to an experience study of the period 2014-2016. - Mortality: For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
 For disabled retirees, an IMRF specific mortality table was used with fully generational project scale MP-2017 (base year 2015).
+The IMRF specific mortality Table applying the same adjustment that were applied for non-disabled lives.
+For active members, an IMRF specific mortality table was used with fully generational project scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
+For active members, an IMRF specific mortality table was used with fully generational project scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
 For active members, an IMRF specific mortality table was used with fully generational project scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.